 Due to the high volume of applications currently being received, please allow up to ten days to receive a response to a submitted application.

 - Apply - Complete an application and drop if off at any library location or email a completed form to email@example.com.

 - Interview - The Volunteer Coordinator will schedule potential volunteers for an interview, either in person or over the phone.
 The Volunteer Coordinator will schedule interviews as opportunities to fill roles are available.

 - Attend Orientation - Accepted volunteers will be scheduled to attend an orientation session, either in person or over the phone.

 - Volunteer - Receive an exciting volunteer assignment!

 Check out the YAAC leadership program offered at all three library locations, for teens in grades 9-12.
 Earn volunteer hours for school by planning upcoming teen programs, brainstorming ideas on how to make the library more teen-friendly and assisting during select library programs.

 For more information on how to join, click here or call (972) 721-2606.

 Friends of the Library

 The Friends of the Irving Public Library is a nonprofit organization formed in support of the library.
-Most Friends volunteers are also members of the organization.

 - Assist with book sales and events as scheduled